-The thirty-fifth anniversary of Pink Floyd’s A Momentary Lapse of Reason gave me reason to reflect back to a chance meeting backstage at London’s Wembley Arena after a Deep Purple concert in Febrary 1987, when David Gilmour pressed his Astoria Studio phone number into my hand and whispered into my ear,”There’s going to be a new Pink Floyd album this year.
+The significance of Pink Floyd’s A Momentary Lapse of Reason gave me reason to reflect back to a chance meeting backstage at London’s Wembley Arena after a Deep Purple concert in Febrary 1987, when David Gilmour pressed his Astoria Studio phone number into my hand and whispered into my ear,”There’s going to be a new Pink Floyd album this year.
 Call me at the studio tomorrow.”
-I could barely sleep that night in anticipation, and brought the details back to America that A Momentary Lapse of Reason, Pink Floyd’s first without conceptual composer Roger Waters and the band’s first album after a long, uncertain hiatus, was in fact coming in September.
-As my guests David Gilmour and Pink Floyd drummer Nick Mason share here In the Studio on A Momentary Lapse of Reason‘s thirty-fifth anniversary, practically nothing was guaranteed except that the stakes were staggeringly high.By the mid-Eighties it had become painfully apparent that there was a yawning hole in the rock world that previously had been occupied uniquely by Pink Floyd, even then the most popular progressive rock band ever.
+I could barely sleep that night in anticipation, and brought the details back to America that A Momentary Lapse of Reason, Pink Floyd’s first without conceptual composer Roger Waters, and the band’s first album after a long, uncertain hiatus, was in fact coming in September.
+As my guests David Gilmour and Pink Floyd drummer Nick Mason share here In the Studio, on A Momentary Lapse of Reason practically nothing was guaranteed …except that the stakes were staggeringly high.By the mid-Eighties it had become painfully apparent that there was a yawning hole in the rock world that previously had been occupied uniquely by Pink Floyd, even then the most popular progressive rock band ever.
 With co-founders Roger Waters and Nick Mason plus Rick Wright and David Gilmour, Pink Floyd had paved a road of musical experimentation, exploration, and innovation incorporating heady atmospheric, cinematic arrangements and profound lyrical themes on Dark Side of the Moon, Wish You Were Here, the under-rated Animals, and the epic album, tour, and film The Wall.

 As so often is the case, the creative sparks that ignited such memorable music were in large part generated by friction between the brilliant but flinty Waters with the other three band members, and following the making of 1982’s The Final Cut ( described to me by David Gilmour as “sheer torture” ), Pink Floyd was M.I.A. for five long years, conspicuous in their absence, for instance, at the largest one day gathering of rock royalty, Live Aid, in July 1985.
 It was not until the end of that year that Roger Waters’ official departure from Pink Floyd was revealed to the other band members, and this bowling ball revelation left the group with the musical equivalent of the dreaded 7-10 split.